bernikr/esphome-wienernetze-im150-smartmeter/README.md

 **Warning**
 All energy sensors roll over every 1000 kWh and start again from 0 due to precicion issues of esphome.
-(Sensors are always 32bit floats, if the meter is to high the sensor cant update every Wh anymore) This is not a problem when using the active_energy_pos sensor for the energy dashboard in home assistant as it is set to `total_increasing` and therefore home assistant knows that a drop from 1000 to 0 is a reset of the counter and not a negataive consumption of 1000kWh.
+(Sensors are always 32bit floats, if the meter is t0o high the sensor cant update every Wh anymore.)
+This is not a problem when using the `active_energy_pos` sensor for the energy dashboard in home assistant as it is set to `total_increasing` and therefore home assistant knows that a drop from 1000 to 0 is a reset of the counter and not a negataive consumption of 1000kWh.

 ## Tested Hardware
 This component shoud work on all ESP8266 and ESP32 microcontrollers with and IR read-head attached to them.
 I used a ready made read-write head with an ESP01s built in that I got for 30€ on [ebay](https://www.ebay.de/itm/275501110235).